Tahltan

-The Tahltan or Nahani are a First Nations people of the Athabaskan-speaking ethnolinguistic group who live in northern British Columbia around Telegraph Creek, Dease Lake, and Iskut.
+The Tahltan or Nahani are a First Nations people of the Athabaskan-speaking ethnolinguistic group who live in northern British Columbia, Canada, around Telegraph Creek, Dease Lake, and Iskut.
 The Tahltan constitute the fourth division of the Nahane (People of the West).

 Culture

 Unknown Tahltan artist, Beaded knife sheath, collection of the Metropolitan Museum of Art, gift of Ralph T. Coe.

 The Tahltan cultural practices and lifeways varied widely as they were often widely separated and would have to endure varying conditions depending on their locality.
 In Tahltan culture it was believed that some of their ancestors had knowledge that others did not from times before a great flood.
 Some of these ancestors used that knowledge for the good of the people, while others used it for evil and to the disadvantage of others.
 Raven is considered to be the protagonist hero against these evil ancestors.

 Social organization

 Tahltan social organization is founded on matriarchy and intermarriage between two main clan designations.
 The two main clans of Tahltan people are Tses' Kiya (pronounced Tses-kee-ya) (Crow) and Chiyone (pronounced Chee-oanah) (Wolf).
 These two clans are further subdivided into four parties: